Vigan: Festivals and cultural events

-Mayor Jose 'Bonito' Singson, Jr. led the 2024 Grand Parade of Vigan City Fiesta and Vigan Longganisa Festival.
-The 2024 Fiesta featured Banaoang Marathon, a 12-kilometer track from Banaoang Bridge from Santa, Ilocos Sur and Bantay, Ilocos Sur boundary to the Plaza Burgos, Vigan, LGBTQIA+ Day, Vigan Conservation Complex symposium, Community Alay Gupit, Got Talent and fashion show, Vigan Food Festival, Search for Miss Vigan, Dog and Cat Fun Day, Longganisa Street Dance Showdown, Pinaka-Livestock contest, Education Day, and Social Services Night.
-On January 22, 2024, Vigan launched '101 Ways to Cook Longganisa' cookbook for the January 18–27, 2024 Longganisa Festival.
+In 2024, Mayor Jose "Bonito" Singson Jr. led the Grand Parade of the Vigan City Fiesta and Vigan Longganisa Festival.
+The January 18–27 celebration featured the Banaoang Marathon, LGBTQIA+ Day, a Vigan Conservation Complex symposium, Community Alay Gupit, a talent and fashion show, the Vigan Food Festival, the Search for Miss Vigan, Dog and Cat Fun Day, the Longganisa Street Dance Showdown, the Pinaka-Livestock contest, Education Day, and Social Services Night.
+On January 22, 2024, the city also launched the cookbook "101 Ways to Cook Longganisa" as part of the festival.